 (1) Submits the course for credit within the same continuing education reporting period in which the course was taken;

-(2) Submits proof the course is approved by a state appraiser regulatory agency or the appraiser qualifications board of the appraisal foundation if the course was completed through classroom hours of instruction or submits proof the course is approved by international distance education certification center (IDECC) and by the appraiser qualifications board of the appraisal foundation if the course is offered in a distance education setting; and
+(2) Submits proof the course is approved by a state appraiser regulatory agency or the appraiser qualifications board of the appraisal foundation if the course was completed through classroom hours of instruction or submits proof the course satisfies the requirements found in paragraph (D) of this rule if the course is offered in a distance education setting; and

 (3) Submits an education compliance form, the course syllabus, course attendance certificate and a non-refundable twenty-five dollar course approval application fee.